andersonopt/website/content/why-anderson.md

 # Why Anderson Optimization

-Automate time-consuming work and enhance your analytical capabilities to accelerate renewable energy and storage development and maximize returns.
+Automate time-consuming work and enhance your analytical capabilities to accelerate renewable energy and storage development to maximize returns.

 {{< /column >}}
 {{< /block >}}